skcsteven/cyberLabs/ciscoPacketTracerLabs/static_vs_dynamic_routing.md

 #### 1. Lab Topology:

 - 3 routers (Router1, Router2, Router3) connected in a partial mesh with crossover cables.
-Cisco 2811 is selected with addition WIC card in order to have the required amount of ethernet ports
+Cisco 1841 is selected
 - 3 switches, one connected to each router.
 Cisco 2960 is selected
-- 3 PCs, each connected to a switch.
+- 6 PCs, each connected to a switch.

-#### 2. Assign IP Addresses:
+#### 2. Assign IP Addresses through DHCP:

 Each router needs: